natcap/invest.users-guide/source/sdr.rst

 Introduction
 ============

 Erosion and overland sediment retention are natural processes that govern the sediment concentration in streams.
 Sediment dynamics at the catchment scale are mainly determined by climate (in particular rain intensity), soil properties, topography, and vegetation; and anthropogenic factors such as agricultural activities or dam construction and operation.
-Main sediment sources include overland erosion (soil particles detached and transported by rain and overland flow), gullies (channels that concentrate flow), bank erosion, and mass erosion (or landslides; see Merrit 2003 for a review).
+Main sediment sources include overland erosion (soil particles detached and transported by rain and overland flow), gullies (channels that concentrate flow), bank erosion, and mass erosion (or landslides; see Merritt et al. 2003 for a review).
 Sinks include on-slope, floodplain or instream deposition, and reservoir retention, as summarized in Figure 1.
 Conversion of land use and changes in land management practices may dramatically modify the amount of sediment running off a catchment.
 The magnitude of this effect is primarily governed by: i) the main sediment sources (land use change will have a smaller effect in catchments where sediments are not primarily coming from overland flow); and ii) the spatial distribution of sediment sources and sinks (for example, land use change will have a smaller effect if the sediment sources are buffered by vegetation).

 Increases in sediment yield are observed in many places in the world, dramatically affecting water quality and reservoir management (UNESCO 2009).
 The sediment retention service provided by natural landscapes is of great interest to water managers.
 Understanding where the sediments are produced and delivered allow managers to design improved strategies for reducing sediment loads.
 Changes in sediment load can have impacts on downstream irrigation, water treatment, recreation and reservoir performance.